mkleehammer/surround/README.md

 - Surrounding the region or current symbol in pairs of characters like quotes or parentheses.

 - Marking text in pairs of characters.
-The term "marking" is used too mean setting the point and mark and activating the region.
+The term "marking" is used to mean setting the point and mark and activating the region.

 - Killing text in pairs of characters without having to mark it first.

-- Changing one pair of characters for another, such as chaining from double quotes to single quotes.
+- Changing one pair of characters for another, such as changing from double quotes to single quotes.

 ### Pairs

 The commands provided all accept a single pair character, either the left or right (aka open and close).
-The mode has a list of left and right pairs, and if you choose either it will lookup the matching character.
-For example, if you run the surround command and choose '(', the region will be surrounded with '(' and ')'.
+The mode has a list of left and right pairs, and if you enter either it will lookup the matching character.
+For example, if you run the surround command and enter `(`, the region will be surrounded with `(` and `)`.

 These pairs are stored in the variable `surround-pairs` which you can change.
 The default list contains the following open and close pairs:

     ( )  { }  [ ]  < >

-It also has single quotes, double quotes, and grave accents (`).

 If you enter a character that is not in the list, that character will be used for both the left and right.
-So, using the surround command with '*' would surround the region with two asterisks.
+So, using the surround command with `*` would surround the region with two asterisks.

+(This means the list really only needs to contain characters where the left and right are different, unless you want a shortcut, discussed later.)

 ### Inner, Outer, and, Auto